apos/rapid-bulky-wshc-by-apos/README.md

 I use the Visual Studio code plugin for [platform.io](https://platform.io).
 If you do this you need:

-- special platformio.ini (see platfomr.io dir)
+- special platformio.ini (see platfomrio dir)
 - remame SmartHandController.ino to SmartHandController.cpp
 - know how to use platform.io (I can and will not give support on this)